Upgrading Anaconda Enterprise Notebooks (AEN 4.1.2)#

-IMPORTANT: These instructions are for upgrading Anaconda Enterprise Notebooks (AEN) to the current version 4.1.1 from 4.1.0 ONLY.
-Each version must be upgraded separately, do not skip versions.
+IMPORTANT: These instructions are for upgrading Anaconda Enterprise Notebooks (AEN) to the current version 4.1.2 from 4.1.1 ONLY.
+Each version must be upgraded iteratively from the previous version.
+Do not skip versions.

 Upgrade instructions to previous versions:

-For upgrades from versions before the listed ones, please contact your enterprise support representative for help.
+For upgrades from versions before those listed, please contact your enterprise support representative for help.

 NOTE: Named Service Account functionality is available with Anaconda Enterprise Notebooks 4.0.0+ for new installations only.
 It is not available for upgraded installations.
-Contact your enterprise support rep for more information.
+Contact your enterprise support representative for more information.

 An upgrade to the Anaconda Enterprise Notebooks Platform requires all instances of the three service categories to be upgraded individually: